Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 CSS - Used for general stylings, mainly made use of the bootstrap classes to styalize my website Javascript - Used majorly for the stripe payments, added some user experience benefits through the 'onerror' code for images Python - The basis for all the app view logic and pathing, allowed for python logic in multiple areas, most notably the products page
+JQuery - Used to handle the filtering of pokemon

 ### Other key technologies:
 Django - The main framework for the project